QuantEcon/python-lecture-sandpit.myst/lectures/util_rand_resp.md

 +++

-Given a design that ensures truthful answers by all respondents, Anderson(1976, Theorem 1) showed that the minimum variance estimate in the two-response model has the variance
+Given a design that ensures truthful answers by all respondents, Anderson(1976, Theorem 1) {cite}`anderson1976estimation` showed that the minimum variance estimate in the two-response model has variance

 +++